tuupola/slim-jwt-auth/README.md

+> [!IMPORTANT]
+> This package is abandoned.
+See [jimtools/jwt-auth](https://packagist.org/packages/jimtools/jwt-auth) for replacement.

 # PSR-7 and PSR-15 JWT Authentication Middleware

 This middleware implements JSON Web Token Authentication.
 It was originally developed for Slim but can be used with any framework using PSR-7 and PSR-15 style middlewares.
 It has been tested with [Slim Framework](http://www.slimframework.com/) and [Zend Expressive](https://zendframework.github.io/zend-expressive/).